On topology changes in quantum field theory and quantum gravity: Path integrals over metrics and singularities

-To find a metric for singular metrics seems to be a hopeless task.
-So one has to change the formalism slightly.
+Thus, one may try to to change the formalism slightly.
 Giddings and Horowitz\cite{Gidd, Horowitz,Horowitz2} have constructed exactly something like that for metrics of general relativity by going into the first order formalism.
-The metric is then given by where $\eta$ is the Minkowski metric and Einstein's action becomes with the field equations Since the inverse of the tetrads does not appear, this represents an extension of general relativity.
+The metric is then given by where $\eta$ is the Minkowski metric and Einstein's action becomes with the field equations This represents a slight extension of general relativity.

 \begin{definition} Giddings \cite{Gidd} has studied the problem of topology changes and found the following metric

 which is finite for a tetrad given by